 - conducting a weekly writing review

-In terms of content, I recommend you start by working ON your book (instead of spinning your wheels working IN it).
+Start by working ON your book (instead of spinning your wheels working IN it).

 Will publishers reject my book if my dissertation was published on ProQuest?